B2B Marketplaces are emerging tremendously. It took only 3 years for Amazon Business to reach $10 billion from $3 billion. It redefined the

 Building Relationships is important in any business to retain the business.
 Have ongoing conversations with both sides.

-Customer insight and data are important but sole dependence on it will not help in the long run.
+Customer insight and data are important but sole dependence on them will not help in the long run.
 One should spend maximum time talking to business customers by asking questions, taking surveys, and feedback.

 Trust & Social Proof